 A Search Warrant Has Been Executed

 Some signs of a criminal investigation are more obvious and urgent.
 For example, if the police have executed a search warrant and searched your home, you are almost certainly being investigated.
 Alternatively, you might be aware that a warrant exists but has not yet been executed.
-In that case, call our New Jersey criminal defense attorneys immediately.
+In that case, call our Atlantic City criminal defense attorneys immediately.

 Being searched by law enforcement is a huge deal, and you need to contact an attorney even if you were not arrested.
 It is possible that the search was illegal, and the evidence seized can be suppressed.
 Suppressed evidence cannot be used against you in court, and the more evidence that is excluded, the better.
 The search might have been illegal if there was no warrant, the warrant was faulty, or the exception to the warrant rule claimed by the police was invalid.